 Subcorneal pustular dermatosis

 Subcorneal (under the top layer of the skin) pustular (pus forming) dermatosis (skin problem) is a relatively harmless blistering skin condition.
 Women develop it more often than men (at a ratio of 4:1), and it usually starts after the age of 40.
 It may come and go, and can eventually resolve and not require any further treatment.Subcorneal (under the top layer of the skin) pustular (pus forming) dermatosis (skin problem) is a rare blistering skin condition.
 Women get it more often than men (at a ratio of 4:1), and it usually starts after the age of 40.
 It may come and go, and can eventually resolve and not require any further treatment.
 Drs Ian Sneddon and Darrell Wilkinson first described the condition in 1956, which is why it is also called Sneddon-Wilkinson-Disease.

-Sweet’s syndrome (also known as acute febrile neutrophilic dermatosis) is a rare skin disorder characterised by a fever and the appearance of tender solid red lumps on the skin.
-It is a reactive condition with a number of potential triggers.
-It is not contagious and is not skin cancer.
+Sweet’s syndrome (also known as acute febrile neutrophilic dermatosis) is a rare skin disorder characterised by a fever and the appearance of tender red or purple lumps or patches on the skin that may ulcerate.
+It is not contagious, not hereditary and not a form of skin cancer.